extremecoders-re/re-list/README.md

 - **[Gdbgui](https://github.com/cs01/gdbgui)**: A modern, browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view stack traces, and more in C, C++, Go, and Rust!
 Simply run gdbgui from the terminal and a new tab will open in your browser.

+- **[GTIRB](https://github.com/GrammaTech/gtirb)**: The GrammaTech Intermediate Representation for Binaries (GTIRB) is a machine code analysis and rewriting data structure.
+It is intended to facilitate the communication of binary IR between programs performing binary disassembly, analysis, transformation, and pretty printing.
+GTIRB is modeled on LLVM-IR, and seeks to serve a similar functionality of encouraging communication and interoperability between tools

 - **[Insight](https://insight.labri.fr/)**: The Insight project is devoted to binary analysis to serve several purposes such as:    Binary verification, Reverse engineering, Binary test cases extraction, Decompilation to higher-level languages.

 - **[Jakstab](http://www.jakstab.org/)**: An Abstract Interpretation-based, integrated disassembly and static analysis framework for designing analyses on executables and recovering reliable control flow graphs.